• Home

 In the first wave of data gathering, they discovered a grave lack of information on Black farms and farmers, which proved to be difficult for our project.
 According to the Department of Agriculture, in 2017, there were 3.2 million white farmers, but only 45,508 Black-owned farms.
 Along with their under-representation and financial woes, we discovered that many Black farmers fall within the Baby Boomers generation and have limited access to technology or effective digital literacy skills.
 Nonetheless, the response was overwhelming by a younger wave of the Black agrarian community who insisted to compile data for them.

 Due to the strong response, Black Farmers Index was birthed as it's own entity.
 It became a non-profit organization in July 2020.
-Now it is a sister organization to Ark Republic.
+Now it is a sister organization and fiscal sponsor to Ark Republic.

 In the Black Farmer’s Index, we offer a region-by-region listing of Black farms.
 The data is ever-growing, so if you have a farmer to add, we welcome the addition.